rocketfuel/sdbc/DIALECT.md

 Any type in the Getter type class can be used as part of a product or record

-## Principles

-SDBC is not necessarily purely functional.
-A particular dialect of SDBC can be more or less pure according to the tastes of the author.
-In the official dialects, only certain methods on queries or connection pools perform IO, but they are not typed specially to distinguish them from other methods.

-A class should be created for each kind of query the DBMS supports.
-JDBC allows calling `.updateCount()` on a `ResultSet` that is a `SELECT` statement, which is absurd.
-Instead, create a query with methods that make sense for each query type.

-SDBC queries should provide support for FS2 streams.

 ## Example

-This example covers making an SDBC API for an imaginary DBMS, which stores JSON documents that are indexed by a Long, or you can query for JSON documents that intersect a given document.
+This example covers making an SDBC API for an imaginary DBMS, which stores JSON documents.
+You can query for JSON documents that intersect a given document.
 For instance,

 ```javascript
 {"a":3}